Chapel of the Apostles

 A calendar of the saints is available here.

 From Monday to Friday, the School of Theology offers daily the Anglican liturgical round, Morning Prayer, the Eucharist, and Evening Prayer.
 All members of the community are encouraged to participate in all services as a matter of personal formation and discipline and as a means of support for other members of the community.
 Students fill particular roles as officiants in the Daily Office, readers, servers, and preachers at Morning Prayer, and participate in the planning of the Thursday Eucharist.
-The customary usage for the Chapel of the Apostles has details about each service.
+The Chapel of the Apostles' customary usage has details about each service.

 Wedding Guide for the Chapel of the Apostles